oneapi-community/awesome-oneapi/README.md

 <!-- ### AI - NL -->

 ### AI - Data Science
-* [GinkgoOneAPI](https://github.com/ginkgo-project/ginkgo) - In this project we want to explore the potential of having an Intel OneAPI backend for the Gingko software package: https://ginkgo-project.github.io/

 * [fastRAG](https://github.com/IntelLabs/fastRAG) - Build and explore efficient retrieval-augmented generative models and applications.
 It's main goal is to make retrieval augmented generation as efficient as possible through the use of state-of-the-art and efficient retrieval and generative models.